Kookylo/claude_workflow_generator/rss-to-airtable-ai-prompts/README.md

    - Source URL (URL)
    - LinkedIn Prompt (Long text)
    - Processed Date (Date)
-3. Get your Airtable Base ID and Table Name
+3. Get your Airtable Base ID and Table Name:
+   - Base ID: Found in your Airtable URL: `https://airtable.com/[BASE_ID]/...`
+   - Table Name: The exact name of your table as it appears in Airtable

 ### Configuration Steps

-1. Import the workflow JSON file into your n8n instance
+1. Import the workflow JSON file into your n8n instance:
+   - Go to Workflows > New > Import from File
+   - Select the `rss-to-airtable-ai-prompts.json` file

 2. Configure the RSS Feed Reader node:
+   - Click on the node to edit it
-   - Update the URL to your preferred RSS feed
+   - Update the URL to your preferred RSS feed (default is TechCrunch)
-   - Adjust polling intervals as needed
+   - Adjust polling intervals if needed (default is every 5 minutes)

 3. Update the Airtable node:
+   - Click on the node to edit it
+   - Click "Add Credential" and enter your Airtable API token
    - Replace "YOUR_AIRTABLE_BASE_ID" with your actual Base ID
    - Replace "YOUR_TABLE_NAME" with your actual Table name

-   - Configure your Airtable API credentials
-4. Activate the workflow
+4. Save and activate the workflow

 ## How It Works